-Catherine McKenna was elected as the first female Member of Parliament in 2015 and has made it her mission to inspire and better the lives of Canadians across the country.
+Catherine McKenna was elected as the first female Member of Parliament in Ottawa Centre in 2015 and has made it her mission to inspire and better the lives of Canadians across the country.
 She has since started the Running Like a Girl campaign in order to encourage all people, especially young girls and women, to follow their ambitions and persevere through everyday challenges.

 Before becoming a Member of Parliament, McKenna made an impact by co-founding Canadian Lawyers Abroad, a charitable organization that aims to help Canadians make a difference in the world.
 It was shortly after starting the organization that she decided to run for politics.

 Since taking her position as MP, McKenna has been appointed Minister of Environment and Climate Change.
 She has been diligent in advocating the importance of climate change awareness and fighting to change the way Canadians live.
 She recently hosted the Women Leaders Kicking It On Climate Summit, which brought together climate leaders across various industries to discuss solutions to advance the Paris Agreement.
 Minister McKenna is passionate about the promising advances that we’ve made in the name of improving the environmental quality of Canadians, including a national climate plan, the second phase of our Light Rail Transit, and investments into energy efficient social housing.
 McKenna feels that empowering women on these issues will play a key role in our success as a country.
 “I’ve found that in negotiations women are great at figuring out how to find common positions and how to be ambitious, which is important because we still have a lot of work to do.”

 How did it feel to be elected the first female Member of Parliament, and what kind of message do you think that sent to younger generations?